TheRealMattDunn/mattdunn.info/content/notes/Terraform Cloud.md

 ### API-Driven Workflow

-- Workspaces no directly associated with VCP repo
+- Workspaces not directly associated with VCS repo
 	- No webhooks
 - External orchestration needed to trigger Terraform runs against the Terraform Cloud API—CI/CD pipeline
 - Code uploaded to Terraform Cloud as `tar.gz` file